munichseb/TinyML-ocpp-local-controller/arduino/README.md

 ## nicla_vision_ocpp_gateway

-A minimal sketch that connects the Nicla Vision to Wi‑Fi and serves a simple web page.
+An OCPP 1.6 edge gateway sketch for the Nicla Vision that terminates up to 10 local WebSocket connections from wallboxes and forwards the traffic to a configurable backend.

 ### Features
-- Connects to the `FiberWAN` network with password `sommer17`.
+- Default Wi‑Fi credentials: SSID `FiberWAN`, password `sommer17`.
+- HTTP dashboard on port **80** to show the number of connected wallboxes, change backend host/port, and update Wi‑Fi credentials.
-- Starts an HTTP server on port 80 that responds with a "Hello World" page.
+- WebSocket server for wallboxes on port **8080** with room for up to ten concurrent clients.
-- Prints network status information to the serial monitor.
+- Forwards messages from wallboxes to the configured backend and broadcasts backend responses back to all wallboxes.
+- Falls back to a setup hotspot (`NiclaGateway-Setup` / `setup1234`) when the configured Wi‑Fi cannot be reached.

+### Required Libraries
+- **WiFiNINA**
+- **ArduinoWebsockets** (installable from the Arduino Library Manager)

 ### Uploading
 1. Open `arduino/nicla_vision_ocpp_gateway/nicla_vision_ocpp_gateway.ino` in the Arduino IDE.
 2. Select **Nicla Vision** as the board and choose the correct port.
-3. Install the **WiFiNINA** library if it is not already available.
+3. Install the required libraries listed above.
 4. Upload the sketch.
-5. Open the serial monitor at 115200 baud to confirm the Wi‑Fi connection and note the assigned IP address.
+5. Open the serial monitor at 115200 baud to confirm network status and retrieve the assigned IP address.
-6. From a browser on the same network, navigate to `http://<device-ip>/` to see the "Hello World" page.
+6. From a browser on the same network (or the setup hotspot), navigate to `http://<device-ip>/` to access the dashboard.